shaho1090/real-estate-challenge/README.md

 If you have any questions and suggestions, please let me know.
 I would be so happy!

-as you know:
+as you know:<br/>
--- create your .env file
+- create your .env file
--- php artisan key:generate
+- php artisan key:generate
--- php artisan migrate
+- php artisan migrate
--- php artisan db:seed
+- php artisan db:seed<br/>
 and enjoy! .. :))